Dr Jonathan Gross

 - Pitts, S & Gross, J. (2017) ‘Audience Exchange: Cultivating Peer-to-Peer Dialogue at Unfamiliar Arts Events’.
 Arts and the Market.
 Volume 7, Issue 1.

 - Gross, J. & Pitts, S. (2016) ‘Audiences for the contemporary arts: Exploring varieties of participation across art forms in Birmingham’.
 Participations: Journal of Audience and Reception Studies.
 Volume 13, Issue 1.

 Expertise and public engagement

-In the 2016/17 Jonathan is leading the module ‘Cultural Management: In Small Arts and Cultural Organizations’.
-Previously Jonathan has taught on MA programmes in Culture, Creativity and Entrepreneurship (University of Leeds) and Music Management (University Sheffield), and on a number of BA programmes at Birkbeck College, University of London.
+Jonathan is currently teaching on the module ‘Cultural Management: In Small Arts and Cultural Organizations’.
+He has previously taught on MA programmes in Culture, Creativity and Entrepreneurship (University of Leeds) and Music Management (University Sheffield), and on a number of BA programmes at Birkbeck College, University of London.
 His teaching areas include topics in arts management, cultural studies, cultural sociology, audience studies, and qualitative research methods.

-Jonathan’s work typically involves elements of action research: working with organisations and publics to explore changes - and new initiatives - they might implement in response to (and through) the research process.
-He has also conducted a number of programme evaluations, directly informing the development of cultural projects.
+Jonathan’s research typically explores possibilities for affecting change, working with organisations and publics to explore initiatives they might implement in response to (and through) the research process.
+He has also conducted a number of programme evaluations, directly informing the development of specific cultural projects.